Flexible Learning Students and Student Support

 Some students are pursuing education in order to enter an ordained ministry.
 Others pursue theological education to inform their current vocation or to deepen personal understanding.
 It is common to find working clergy, activists, therapists, artists, seekers, and others who are not full-time students in your courses.

-- PSR has applied for authorization/exemption in Alabama, Alaska, Arkansas, and Missouri.
+- PSR has applied for authorization/exemption but has not yet received it from Arkansas and Missouri.

-- PSR is not seeking authorization for and does not provide distance education to residents of Maryland.
+- PSR is not seeking authorization for and does not provide distance education to residents of Alabama and Maryland.

 What support is available to students in Flexible Learning programs?